Learn all about the Profit First Method and how it can help you with cash flow management among many other benefits.

 - Your accounting and bookkeeping team is not on board.
 They may see these additional accounts as extra work during reconciliations and question the system.
 If you are committed to this system, make sure to work with a Profit First bookkeeper.

 - Your current bank wants to charge fees on every new account.
 This is a common problem, and it’s time to get on the phone and negotiate a better deal!

 A: People have had great success with credit unions and community banks.
 Usually, there are no fees and no balance requirements at credit unions, community banks, and some regional banks.

 Pro Tip: Make sure to check if the bank connects to your Xero account via direct feeds.

 Q: Do I need to allocate money from income account to Profit, Tax, Owner Comp and Opex on 10th and 25th instead of daily, or as needed?

 A: Doing it twice a month establishes a good rhythm, as you will then be making efficient batch payments and training your suppliers when to expect payment.
 It will also give great visibility over your cash flow trends.
-However this is some flexibility with this – get in touch and we can explain the options.

 Q: What is real revenue?
 Is this just total income?